UWC2-APIDOC/to-do-service-auto/docs/before-you-start-a-tutorial.md

 1. Create and checkout a test branch of your fork of the To-Do-service repository.
-    Your `GitHub repository workspace` is the directory that contains your fork of the `to-do-service-au25` repository.
+    Your `GitHub repository workspace` is the directory that contains your fork of the `to-do-service-auto` repository.

     ```shell
     cd <your GitHub repository workspace>
     ls
     # (see the to-do-service directory in the list)
-    cd to-do-service-au25
+    cd to-do-service-auto
     git checkout -b tutorial-test
     cd api
     json-server -w to-do-db-source.json